• Skip to primary navigation

 🧳 Travel Insurance and Emergency Services

-When traveling to South Korea, travelers should consider the benefits of obtaining travel insurance as it can provide peace of mind by covering unexpected occurrences such as accidents, illness, or trip cancellations.
+When traveling to South Korea, consider the benefits of getting travel insurance to cover unexpected occurrences such as accidents, illness, or trip cancellations.
+You're not required to purchase travel insurance, but it's an advisable step for protecting one's trip expenses and health.

 South Korea boasts a sophisticated healthcare system, providing extensive services ranging from routine medical treatments to emergency care.
 In emergencies, dialing 119 connects individuals to ambulance services, making it crucial to review existing health insurance coverage to understand what services are covered when abroad.